-In 2000 Christina sought out yoga at local fitness centers and practiced on and off as part of her exercise regimen.
-However she experienced medical complications which required multiple surgeries.
-Yoga now became an alternative holistic approach, a saving grace to
+In 2000, Christina began her curiosity and sought out yoga at local fitness centers and practiced on and off as part of her fitness exercise regimen.
+However, at a very young age, she experienced medical conditions which required a change of life dealing with numerous surgeries and many trips to the doctors office and etc. Yoga now became profound for her personally as an alternative holistic approach, a saving grace to

-In 2006 Christina began a deeper exploration of yoga.
-Hatha, Vinyasa, Ashtanga, Iyengar and Bikram.
+In 2006, Christina began a deeper exploration to studying Hatha, Vinyasa, Ashtanga, Iyengar and Bikram.
 Christina took practice regularly and fed the body and mind.
-Yoga studios began to evolve in cities like coffee shops.
-All of a sudden yoga has become very popular and with many different styles.
-In her immediate vicinity of Orange County California, many studios began to open their doors and offer a deeper training for those interested.
-Christina remembers having her curiosity struck by seeing so many mailings and franchises of yoga studio offerings everywhere.
+Yoga studios began to evolve in cities like they were coffee shops.
+All of a sudden, yoga has become very popular with many different styles and choices.
+In her neighborhood of Orange County California, many studios began to open their doors and offer a deeper training for those interested.
+Christina remembers having her curiosity struck by seeing so many mailings and franchises of yoga studio offerings teacher training everywhere.

-Given all the methods of yoga, Christina was most attracted to Ashtanga.
-The challenges to the body and mind were just what she needed for her body and mind and she loved breathing through it all.
+Given all the methods of yoga, of course Christina was most attracted to most challenging, disciplines, structured yet ever life changing practice, Ashtanga yoga.
+The challenges to the body and mind were just what she needed ,she loved breathing through it all.
 During the days of Christina’s recovery of illness, the breathing was the powerful key during her days of pain and discomfort.
+This reminded her of all her anguish moments.
 She gradually shifted her focus, time and energy more and more towards her yoga practice.
-Slowly she began to memorize the Ashtanga teachings, traditions and series of postures.
+Slowly she began to root and memorize the Ashtanga teachings, traditions and series of postures.
 Christina could then see herself one day perhaps sharing this gift with others.
-With Christina being a nurse by trade and adding a 200 hour RYT certification with an Ashtanga based program, yoga became a precious facet to her career and life.
-Each year Christina made time in her life for continued education with Ashtanga teachers in her area.
-Astanga Yoga was very limited then and she had to drive 30-45 minutes one way to practice.
-She spent many practice hours at Pacific Ashtanga, a studio where Manju and Sharath Jois would visit from time to time.
-When travelling the world Christina would make it to workshops with Tim Miller, Manju Jois, David Swenson and Ken Harukuma.
+A great compliment being a cancer oncology nurse and she accepted the opportunity with an Ashtanga teacher apprenticeship program.
+This became a precious facet to her career and life then and now.
+Each year, she is forever grateful and invests her time for continued education traveling to her Ashtanga teachers.
+Wherever or whenever she can, she’ll fly and spend her valuable days, hours, weeks, months, to be under their tutelage.
+Her greatest respect and gratitude to her teachers, Manju Jois, Nancy Gilgoff, David Swenson, David Williams, Ken Harukuma, Jo Ichihara for instilling in her the true meaning and purpose of the practice.